Workshops at MS-CC

 Workshop Details At-a-Glance

-Hands-on learning opportunities and documented best practices for campus cyberinfrastructure.
+Hands-on learning opportunities, cybersecurity exercises, facilitated group discussions among peers, and documented best practices for campus cyberinfrastructure.

 Network and build connections with your peers, cybersecurity professionals, and leadership from regional and national organizations.